morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 99 - A fix will only work until you fall asleep.

+#### Rule 100 - A theme, especially a system theme, will make it difficult to read anything.

 #### Rule 404 - You will never find it.
 See https://www.explainxkcd.com/404